-Joshua 4 So the journey across the Jordan is complete but there remains work to be done before the conquest of the land begins.
+Josh 4 So the journey across the Jordan is complete but there remains work to be done before the conquest of the land begins.
 The Lord knows the forgetfulness of His people and wants to help them install a “Never Forget The Jordan River Wonder” memorial before He continues to work Wonders.
 None of us can see into the future, but we can all look back into the past to see how God has worked to provide us with hope in the present and the future.
 What are those moments in your life’s past where you can see God’s wondrous hands at work?

-Joshua 2:1-24 We have spent the first two weeks of our series watching the Lord build up and prepare Joshua for his calling of leading the people into the Promised Land.
+Josh 2:1-24 We have spent the first two weeks of our series watching the Lord build up and prepare Joshua for his calling of leading the people into the Promised Land.
 If Joshua commits to following the Book of the Law, the Lord will be his companion in fulfilling his calling.
 But, who will be joining Joshua in entering the Promised Land?
 This week we will see an unlikely addition into those who get to follow Joshua into the Promised Land!
 This addition to God’s family is Good News for us all!

-Joshua 1:6-9 Last week we saw the Lord promise to be present with Joshua as He was with Moses.
+Josh 1:6-9 Last week we saw the Lord promise to be present with Joshua as He was with Moses.
 We wrestled with questions like “where is ‘there’?” and wondered if that’s even the right question to be asking!?
 So, are we there yet?
 Come this Sunday as we continue to journey with Joshua!

-Joshua 1:1-5 As a father of young children, this is a question I’ve grown accustomed to hearing.
+Josh 1:1-5 As a father of young children, this is a question I’ve grown accustomed to hearing.
 However, isn’t it also a question many adults wrestle with as well?
 Maybe we don’t ask it with regards to ETA’s on family vacations, but isn’t it easy to get stuck asking this question with regards to certain life phases?
 Maybe it’s awaiting news from a doctor, or a job situation, or your relational status.
 Whatever the case may be, when we find ourselves in seasons of uncertainty or transition, we tend to rely on arriving “there” to solve our unsettledness.
 On this first Sunday of the series, we will see God call on His newly appointed leader, Joshua, to lead the people into the Promised Land.
 But, we also see God make a promise to Joshua that is even more important than his calling as Israel’s new leader, and that is His Promised Presence.